By Alice Hart

 But it’s far more interesting to think beyond their use as a humble accompaniment: stir-fry a tangle of greens with garlic and chilli to pile on toast, combine a mixture of Greek-style leaves with feta to stuff a leg of lamb, use homegrown mizuna and pak choy as a base for Southeast Asian salads.

-The recipes here were specially selected to showcase the brilliant variety and versatility of greens.
-We hope they will have you turning over a new leaf.
+These are amongst our favorite spring recipes – and were specially selected to showcase the brilliant variety and versatility of greens.

 Escarole salad with spring onions, lardons and quail eggs